Scaling Reproducibility: An AI-Assisted Workflow for Large-Scale Replication and Reanalysis: Main Findings

 \section{Main Findings}

-This section reports the main findings from implementing the AI-assisted replication workflow at scale.
-We first evaluate the workflow’s performance, including its success rate, binding constraints, and execution time.
-We then present the empirical results from the extended IV corpus, showing that the automated pipeline reproduces the core patterns documented in \citet{lal2024much} under the same diagnostic template.
+This section reports three sets of findings from deploying the AI-assisted workflow at scale.
+First, we document trends in stated data and code availability across the three journals over the study period.
+Second, we report full-paper replication results for the stratified sample of \dnum{384} papers, including inverse-probability-weighted reproducibility rates and a diagnostic classification of non-reproducible cases.
+Third, we present results from the IV diagnostic corpus, showing that the automated pipeline reproduces the core patterns documented in \citet{lal2024much}.
+Across both corpora, the workflow processed \dnum{5,367} targeted models in \dnum{464} unique papers (\dnum{3,523} in the \dnum{384}-paper main corpus, plus \dnum{1,844} additional models from the \dnum{80} non-overlapping IV papers) with no human intervention.